 You won’t believe how easy this Brown Sugar Smoked Salmon is!
 The rub is absolute perfection.
 It’s ready in less than two hours with just five simple ingredients for the smoked salmon rub, and your smoker!

 The more skilled he’s become, the more he leans towards cuts that don’t take all day, and learning how to smoke salmon is a breeze.
 Smoked salmon has become a favorite for us, and we eat it almost weekly at this point.
 I buy about two pounds of fresh salmon on Friday, and then he spends about two hours smoking it over the weekend.
 When you have a smoked salmon rub that hits all the right notes?
 Absolute perfection!

 If you have the time, rub this mixture on top of the salmon and let it dry brine in the refrigerator for about an hour.
 If not, no worries, just rub the spices on and throw it on the smoker!

-We eat salmon almost every week, not just for the month of October to celebrate National Seafood Month.
+We eat salmon almost every week!
 When cooked perfectly, salmon is such a treat.
-And, eating at least two servings of seafood each week is healthy and recommended!
+And, eating at least two servings of seafood each week is healthy and recommended.

 - 2 pounds fresh salmon